opendistro/for-elasticsearch-docs/docs/elasticsearch/aggregations.md

 Elasticsearch can perform aggregations on massive datasets in milliseconds.
 Compared to queries, aggregations consume more CPU cycles and memory.

-This section helps to turn the question you want to ask of your data into the correct aggregation operation.

 ## Aggregations on text fields

 By default, Elasticsearch does not support aggregations on a text field.